PowerShell/PSResourceGet/Docs/UnregisterPSResourceRepository.md

 The `Unregister-PSResourceRepository` cmdlet replaces the `Unregister-PSRepository` cmdlet from V2.

-It unregisters a repository for the current user.
+It unregisters a repository that's found to be registered on the machine.

 ## Syntax